core-wg/core-responses/draft-bormann-core-responses.md

 # Sending non-traditional responses

+Non-traditional responses are sets of responses produced for a single request, or responses sent without a transmitted request.

+Where tokens are involved,
+all non-traditional responses use the request's token;
+in any case, they are bound to the original request (e.g. by using the same reqest_kid/request_piv pair in OSCORE).
+Where message IDs are involved, one of the non-traditional response (the first sent, not necessarily the first received as generally the network might reorder messages) can be sent as a piggy-back response (thus sharing the request's message ID), the others are CON or NON responses.

+Some established responses
+(observations defined in {{-observe}}, and multicast responses in {{?I-D.ietf-core-groupcomm-bis}}) match this definition and already follow the guidance set out here for non-traditional responses;
+{{extensions-explained}} gives details for them.

+A second response differing from the first that can be sent by a non-deduplicating server responding to a retransmission of a request is not non-traditional because there is a second request -- that is probably the last corner case at the line separating traditional from non-traditional responses.

 ## Preconditions to sending non-traditional responses

 A server may send multiple responses to a request if there is any property in the request that indicates the client's intention to receive them.
-This is typically indicated by a request option, or (in the multicast case) by a propety of the destination address.
+This is typically indicated by a request option, and rarely in external properties of the message

-Responses are sent after the primary response, but may be reorderered by transports that do not preserve sequence.
-The responses carry the same token as the original request when there are tokens, or are otherwise bound to the original request by whichever means the transport provides (e.g. by using the same reqest_kid/request_piv pair in OSCORE).
+(in the multicast case, the destination address).

 A mechanism for eliciting multiple responses must specify the conditions under which a token gets freed, as the traditional arrival of the response is insufficient.
-It may also specify for which requests the token can be reused immediately for follow-up requests.
+It may also specify for which requests the token can be reused immediately in follow-up requests.
 On unordered transports, or when it's a client's follow-up request and not a response that terminates the token, the client needs to wait until no reordered non-traditional responses can be expected any more.

-If a non-traditional response answers the original request, no further action is required (this is the case of observation: ordering is added on top of that to ensure that only the freshest response is used).
-If the response does not answer the original request, it can either be obviously non-matching, or it needs to carry some option that indicates which request would have triggered it, for example the Response-For option.
+If a non-traditional response answers the original request, no further action is required (this is the case of observation: ordering is added on top of that to ensure that only the latest response is used).
+If the response does not answer the original request, it must be non-matching, either by an option introduced with the eliciting option or by a generic option like Response-For.

 ## Responses without request